jiama843/lstm-chat-message-generator/test/readme.md

-These are some basic sample testing files.
+These are some basic testing files.